ddoffy/ddoffy.github.io/about/index.md

 ## EXPERIENCE

+#### FPT Software Mexico - Guadalajara, 2024-present

+- Work as a nearshore team with clients from the US

+#### FPT Cox Automotive, 2022-2023

+- Work as an offshore team with clients from the US

+#### FPT Singapore, 2020-2021

+- Work as an offshore team with clients from Singapore

+#### FPT Software Malaysia, 2018-2019

+- Work as onshore team with clients from Malaysia

 #### Technical Solution Architect, FPT Software Ho Chi Minh, 2018-present

 -   Attend requirement discussion, analytics, and coding with clients.